-No significant issues or concerns were raised in the report and a small number of internal control recommendations were put forward as a means to enhance the management information.
-These recommendations will be considered by the Finance Committee.
+No significant issues or concerns were raised in the report.
+A small number of internal control recommendations were put forward as a means to improve key internal controls.
+These recommendations have been considered and are in the process of being implemented.